IKavanagh/IKavanagh/README.md

                                                                                        |___/
 ```

-I'm currently Director and Senior Software Engineer at <a href="https://azyra.com">Azyra</a> based in Dublin.
-I work on the Azyra CI system and as Head of Technical Recruitment.
+I'm currently Head of Technology at <a href="https://npi.ie">NPI</a> based in Dublin.
+I work on the buddy platform for NPI.

 <p align="center">
 <a href="https://iankavanagh.me/">